alan-platform/AlanForVSCode/README.md

 # Fabric language package for VS Code

-To enable this extension, put the `fabric-vscode-syntax` folder in your extensions folder `.vscode/extensions`.
-Depending on your platform it is located in the following folders:

-- Windows `%USERPROFILE%\.vscode\extensions`
-- Mac `~/.vscode/extensions`
-- Linux `~/.vscode/extensions`

 ## Example task configuration

 Tasks are configured per project.
 Create a `.vscode` folder in the project root and add a `tasks.json` file.